X-Ray Spex: Reformation

+In 1988, Poly Styrene, Jak Airport, Mick Sweeney and Lora Logic reformed the band with no drummer.
+They then decided to bring in Paul Merron who had a sequencer, small studio set up and fx who provided drum loops and played keyboards and co-produced demos with Jak.
+They rehearsed in Oxted at Poly's home writing and arranging and then went into Nomis studios in Olympia London prior to a planned trip to India to shoot video and recording session in Florence.
+Unfortunately during this period, Jak was knocked off his bike by a truck on way to the Beeb and seriously broke his arm.
+Then after a period of 8 months with the band Paul was asked to not only play in the band but also be their video director then also to manage them too.
+This seemed unrealistic so he left and went to live in Crete pursuing his other passions of photography and scuba diving.

 In 1991, X-Ray Spex reformed for a surprise sell-out gig at the Brixton Academy, where Poly appeared in a blue foam dress with an army helmet (to her regret).
-The group reformed again in 1995 with a line-up of Styrene, Dean and Logic to release a new album Conscious Consumer.
+The group reformed again in 1995 with Styrene, Dean and Logic joined by Crispian Mills (as 'Red Spectre') and Paul Winterhart (as 'Pauli OhAirt') to release a new album Conscious Consumer.
 Although heralded as the first in a trilogy, the album was not a commercial success.
 Styrene later explained that touring and promotional work suffered an abrupt end when she was run over by a fire engine in central London, suffering a fractured pelvis.
 The following year X-Ray Spex played at the 20th Anniversary of Punk Festival in Blackpool minus Poly Styrene, overcoming her last-minute decision to withdraw by recruiting a replacement female singer named Poly Filla.
 The band disbanded, but later releases include a compilation of the group's early records, a live album, and an anthology of all the aforementioned.

-Jak Airport later worked for the BBC's corporate and public relations department under his real name, Jack Stafford; he died on 13 August 2004 of cancer.
+Jak Airport later worked for the BBC's corporate and public relations department under his real name, Jack Stafford; he died on 13 August 2004 of cancer, at the age of 46.